GenomicsCoreLeuven/help.genomicscore.be/docs/bucket_interaction.md

 ### Do more with an object

+!!!
+NOTE

-> NOTE: to do more that downloading an object requires elevated permissions, Storage Object Viewer+Creator or Storage Object Admin
+    To do more than downloading an object requires elevated permissions; Storage Object Viewer+Creator or Storage Object Admin

 ![do_more](/docs/assets/imgs/bucket_interaction_imgs/do_more.png)